 Free Range Egg

 An egg hatched by a chicken that has actually walked around on a farm.
-Firm white, orange yolk and lots of flavour.
+Firm white, orange yolk and lots of flavours.
 Some hotels care enough to buy them.
-When the Four Seasons opened in Bombay seven years ago, its chefs approached Delhi’s Keggs to supply free-range eggs.
+When the Four Seasons opened in Bombay twelve years ago, its chefs approached Delhi’s Keggs to supply free-range eggs.
 More expensive, so hotels and restaurants avoid them.

 Most commercial eggs are as vegetarian as, say, milk.
 They come from a member of the animal/bird kingdom.
 But consuming them does not entail a loss of life or potential life.
 The eggs we usually eat are unfertilised, which is to say that they will never hatch.